spiffe/helm-charts-hardened/examples/tornjak/keycloak/README.md

 ## Tornjak and Ingress with ingress-nginx

 Update examples/production/example-your-values.yaml with your information, most importantly, trustDomain.
+Follow the [instructions](../README.md) for installing Tornjak, either locally or in the cloud, with or without Openshift, but add the `--values examples/tornjak/values-auth.yaml` parameter that is referencing Tornjak Authentication values.
+E.g:

 ```shell
 # Deploy SPIRE with Tornjak enabled and auth enabled with ingress config